 The longer you are exposed to carbon monoxide, the more severe the symptoms are.
-Fatal if inhaled in large amounts, carbon monoxide poisoning kills around 25 people each year in England and Wales.
+Fatal if inhaled in large amounts, CO poisoning kills around 25 people each year in England and Wales.

-CO alarms can detect and alert you to dangerous amounts of carbon monoxide, but even so, it’s important to recognise the signs and symptoms of poisoning.
+CO alarms can detect and alert you to dangerous amounts of carbon monoxide, but even so, it’s essential to recognise the signs and symptoms of poisoning.

-The most common early warning sign of carbon monoxide will present itself as a dull headache.
-It’s easy to ignore headaches, so pay attention to if they seem to strike in a particular place e.g. your home, work, etc.
+The most common early warning sign of CO poisoning will present as a dull headache.
+It’s easy to ignore headaches, so pay attention if they strike in a particular place, e.g. your home, work, etc.

 Dizziness is common in the early stages of carbon monoxide poisoning.
-It can also lead to loss of consciousness and fainting.
+However, it can also lead to loss of consciousness and fainting.

 Like headaches and dizziness, vomiting is also an early sign of CO poisoning.
-It can be noticeable as CO poisoning due to the lack of fever accompanying it.
+It can be noticeable as CO poisoning due to the lack of fever.

 A build-up of carbon monoxide can impact a person’s ability to think straight, leading to confusion, memory problems and impaired judgement.

-As carbon monoxide poisoning becomes more severe, it can cause shortness of breath or rapid breathing.
+CO poisoning can cause shortness of breath or rapid breathing as it becomes more severe.
 There may also be a feeling of tightening or pain in the chest area.

 Common in severe cases of carbon monoxide poisoning, blurred vision occurs as a lack of oxygen affects the brain.